widlysala/Online-Retail-Business-Analysis/README.md

 From this graph you can clearly see that  "Gift Basket" and "Easter" are the weakest in perforamnce, both by demand and total profits.

 You could also notice that the top 3 performers in the low demand category have bigger net sales than some products from the average one.
-This is a good sign indicating that
+This is a good sign, indicating the presence of bulk buyers and their solvency.

+<h6>Small</h6>